-In general it is best to power your Pixhawk, APM 2.5, 2.6, or PX4 with the 3DR power modulebecause it provides solid 5V power and also allows you to read current and voltage.
-But for cases where you need to measure over 18V (i.e. over 4S batteries) or current over 90A, you should use the AttoPilot 180A current and voltage module which can be purchased from Sparkfun.
+In general it is best to use a power module specifically designed to work with autopilots but for cases where you need to measure over the voltage limit (i.e. > 18V) or current limit (i.e. > 90Amps) of the available power modules you may wish to use an AttoPilot 180A current and voltage module which can be purchased from Sparkfun.

 Connection to Pixhawk¶

 Connecting the autopilot sensor to the Pixhawk requires modifying a DF13 6 position cable as shown in the photo above including connecting: